Gemmahhh/Sell-Cheapy-Retail-Analysis-using-SQL/Key Insights.md

 ### Steps Taken:

-* Use the ORDER BY function to display the states provinces and number if customers in a descending order
+* Use the ORDER BY function to display the states provinces and number of customers in a descending order
 * Plot the output on tableau using a barchart

 ```sql